When to Apply for Apprenticeship

 - If the apprentice is unable to complete the required hours within the required timeframe, submit a request for extension to the Board in writing before the apprenticeship ends.
 Include a statement explaining why the apprenticeship was not completed.
 The Board will not accept requests submitted after the apprenticeship ends.
 See Section 3.9 of the Board’s Rules and Regulations.

 Applying for Licensure and Registering for the Examination

-- The apprentice contacts Professional Credential Services, Inc. (PCS), the testing service, to complete the application for examination and to register for the exam.
-The application/registration must be filed no later than 60 days before the examination date.
+- The apprentice contacts Professional Credential Services, Inc. (PCS), the testing service, to complete the application and register for the exam.
+The apprentice must file the application/registration no later than 60 days before the examination date.
 For information about applying and registering, see Examinations.

 Direct all questions about the examination to Professional Credential Services, Inc.